[Feature] Coronavirus hysteria hits Romania

 Romanian authorities earlier this week (Wednesday 26 February) confirmed the first, and only, case of coronavirus infection - yet public hysteria over a possible national outbreak hit the country days before.

 Supermarkets across the country have been stormed by panicking shoppers, looking to stock up on groceries.
-Fears that an epidemic would leave food supplies short lead many to buy weeks' worth of groceries in one go.
+Fears that an epidemic would leave food supplies short led many to buy weeks' worth of groceries in one go.

 Join EUobserver today